 The Board of Education (BOE) is committed to providing a safe and inclusive school environment where students may receive and district personnel may deliver quality educational services without disruption or interference.
-Responsible behavior by students, teachers, other district personnel, parents and other visitors is essential to achieving this goal.
+Responsible behavior by students, teachers, staff, as well as other district personnel, parents, guardians and other visitors is essential to achieving this goal.

-"Ken-Ton Forward" is the Ken-Ton School District's 2018-2023 Strategic Plan and it encompasses a vision, mission, core values, long-range strategic intents (goals), performance indicators and measures of success, strategies, and action plans.
-The strategic planning process was guided by a core team of stakeholders with representation by the BOE, Kenmore Teachers Association, Kenmore Administrators Association, Kenmore-Tonawanda School Employees Association, district office, students, parents, law enforcement, senior citizens, business owners, and the Town Council.
+"Ken-Ton Forward" is the Ken-Ton School District's Strategic Plan and it encompasses a vision, mission, core values, long-range strategic intents (goals), performance indicators and measures of success, strategies, and action plans.
+The initial strategic planning process was guided by a core team of stakeholders with representation by the BOE, Kenmore Teachers Association, Kenmore Administrators Association, Kenmore-Tonawanda School Employees Association, district office, students, parents, guardians, law enforcement, senior citizens, business owners, and the Town Council.